pieroproietti/penguins-eggs/documents/README.md

-# Development on Debian bookworm
+# Develop eggs on Debian bookworm

 Basically you need to install:
 - code